 If you are a real foodie then Bastille is the best choice for you.
 The 11th district of Paris is packed with amazing restaurants and you can find practically everything from trendy hip cafes to expensive Michelin-star restaurants.

 Montmartre (18th Arr.)

-The 18th district is full of charming cobble-stoned streets and cute multi-colored houses.
-Oh, and the view is absolutely amazing from the top of the hill!
+The 18th district is full of charming cobble-stoned streets and cute multi-colored houses and the view is absolutely amazing from the top of the hill.
 The price of the hotels are much more reasonable so it’s also a good choice if you travel on a budget.

-Things to do in Paris
+Best Things to Do in Paris

 See the iconic Eiffel tower